PureSchmaltz

 "Hackcess ever only happens once …"

 The early works of many great masters reek of hacking.
 None of those artists began their careers as masters or artists, and the path to mastery rarely manages to stay in the established ruts.
 It's no excuse, of course, to ignore or insist upon the studied ignorance the ignorant insist upon.
-We're each situated precisely where we are, not necessarily where anybody thought that we should be positioned.
+We're each situated precisely where we are, not necessarily where anybody thought we should be.
 We each face choices, some better formed than others, but we're each more or less hacking, whether or not we recognize it.
 We each must find our own way, however many road maps we borrow or how much advice we absorb.
 We're not precisely faking whatever's making us Succeed, but we could not have mastered that yet, either.
 Skill seems emergent wherever it comes from, intuition or formal instruction.
 Both sources require considerable practice before becoming fully accessible.
 We hack until.

 ©2023 by David A. Schmaltz - all rights reserved